Donations to Software in the Public Interest, Inc.

 Note: The SPI mailing address may change from time to time.
 Please do not copy the address, but instead refer to this page <http://www.spi-inc.org/donations> to ensure that donors will always see the most current information.

 If you have a credit card you can donate via Click & Pledge:

 Because information posted to SPI's website was used to defraud one of our checking accounts years ago, we do not publish information about our accounts sufficient for donors to initiate wire transfers.
 (Due in part to our dissatisfication with the security safeguards of that bank, SPI no longer does business with them.)
 If you would like to donate to SPI or one of our member projects via wire transfer, please contact the SPI Treasurer to make arrangements.

-For more information about electronic donations, please contact the SPI Treasurer.
+If you need more information about PayPal donations or about any form of electronic donation please contact the SPI Treasurer.

 Canadian donors: Thanks to our change of banks in December 2004, SPI is pleased to announce that we can now accept donations via checks drawn on Canadian banks (in Canadian dollars).
 Our bank forwards these items to a U.S. Federal Reserve bank for processing.
 It may therefore take a little longer than SPI's usual check processing time for you to see a withdrawal from your account.
 (We are informed that the U.S. Federal Reserve cannot process all such items; if this happens, the deposit will be reversed, and you will likely never see the withdrawal -- please provide a contact e-mail address with your check so that we can notify you if this happens with your donation.)
 SPI is not registered with the CCRA, in part because our organization lacks any legal presence in Canada.
 Your donation therefore will likely not be tax-deductible for you unless one of a very few exceptions apply.
 Regardless, we and our member organizations greatly appreciate any donation you elect to make.